Patagonia Windchaser - Women's Review

 If there's one place where the Windchaser lags behind, this would be it.
 We looked for all the special features one might want in a running shirt and found that the Windchaser had some room for improvement.

-At $69, the Windchaser is just about tied for most expensive shirt in this review, and honestly, we're a little conflicted about it.
+At $59, the Windchaser is just about tied for one of the most expensive shirts in this review, and honestly, we're a little conflicted about it.
 We wholeheartedly believe that serious runners will get more than their money worth with this shirt.
 If we were gearing up for a big race, a very long run, or if we live in a really warm climate, we think that this shirt is very worth the price tag.
 If, on the other hand, you're a sometimes runner who could use a shirt that doubles as a good base layer for other activities, we would probably recommend looking elsewhere.

 At the end of the day, the Patagonia Windchaser is hands-down the best running-specific shirt that we tested in this review, which is why we had no problem awarding it our Editors' Choice Award.
 We fell in love with its soft, light material that kept us happy, dry, and fresh no matter the weather.
 And while there are a few additional features we might want to add to help warrant the steep price tag, we just can't help but admit how awesome this product is.